bytewax/bytewax/docs/tutorials/search-logs/index.md

 - Product Managers: Who oversee digital platforms and are responsible for increasing user engagement and retention through data-driven methodologies.

 ## Strategy and Assumptions

-In this tutorial, we will demonstrate how to build a dataflow using Bytewax to process streaming data from a hypothetical search engine.
-The dataflow will be designed to calculate the Click-Through Rate (CTR) for each search session, providing a comprehensive overview of user engagement with search results.

 The key steps involved in this process include:

 - Defining a data model/schema for incoming events.